rackerlabs/support-how-to/content/dedicated-hosting/linux-spheres-of-support.md

 -  **API support**:  Managed Operations offers all the support functions listed in the [developer guides](https://developer.rackspace.com/).
 -  **Cloud Files**:  Integration with Cloud Files is supported via the API, however no development support is offered to help utilize Cloud Files via the API.
--  **Load Balancing**: Cloud Load Balancers are supported by Fanatical Support® for Linux .
 -  **DNS**: Rackspace supports the use of the public Rackspace nameservers for DNS.
 Bind/named are *not* supported at this time.
 -  **Firewall**: Support is provided for iptables, Ubuntu ufw, and fail2ban.
+-  **Load Balancing**: Cloud Load Balancers are supported by Fanatical Support® for Linux.

 ### Third Party Repositories